Ex05/herder/README.md

 * **'build debug'** creates a debuggable executable in the **'./out'** directory.
 The executable name can be changed in the **'build'** script via the **'debugTargets'**.

 When running a **debug** or **test** build debug information will be logged using **syslog**, to view these messages, use **journalctl** or any other method supported by your distribution.

+## Intended usage:
+Herder is meant to be run as five (5) separate components, an ingestation station from which media gets importet, a network attached storag server that handles media storage, a server that runs a web-service for clients to interact with, a Database server which stores all media metainformation and diffent clients be it terminal, gui or web based.

+### Examples:
+This section is not yet complete.